 - (If you'd like to make ONE large Italian Easter bread ring, do so by using all of the dough to make one large twisted ring.
 Afterwards, place the 5 eggs nestled evenly into the dough.)

-- Place the ring on a silicone sheet or parchment lined baking tray and continue with the rest of the dough and eggs.
+- Place the ring on a silicone sheet or a parchment lined baking sheet and continue with the rest of the dough and eggs.

 - Once you have made all six, place them in a slightly warm oven to rise for about an hour.